Mehrdad93/Sentiment-classification-NB-XLNet/README.md

 3. A writeup on your solution/process – analysis, research, data exploration, model selection, evaluation measures, model comparison etc. Please include references.

+## Scoring:
+The assignment will be graded based on the following criteria and in this priority order.
+1. Model accuracy.
+2. Clean, Original, Readable Code.
+(Use of off-the-shelf libraries is discouraged)
+3. Research and Justification.
+4. Analysis on data, model, performance.

+## Submission
+You have 7 days to complete and submit the assignment, starting from the day you receive it.
+Please upload the artifacts to a Github Repo and share with us, in a response email.

+Thank you.
+We look forward to working with you.